dekrus/Fallout2MechanicsMiniRework/README.md

 2. Thrust attack:
 - Penetrates some of target DR and DT based on max knife dmg and attacker melee dmg stat.
 - Increases base chance of a critical hit by 1.5 times.

+### AntiCritical
+If enabled, prevents status effects (crippling, blind, knockout, instant death) when receiving/dealing 0 damage on a critical hit (player and NPCs).

+### StealthBoy AutoSneak
+If enabled, Sneaking Mode is automatically applied when using a charged Stealthboy.

 ## Compatibility
 * Most of the components are compatible with all Fallout 2 based games.
 Compatibility with Nevada, Sonora or Fallout et tu can be enabled in `mods/F2MechanicsMiniRework.ini`